 I came across the following advice to young people about coping with stress when visiting the ReachOut website.
 Below is an extract from the article:

 Positive coping strategies are any actions you take to manage and reduce stress in your life, in a way that isn’t going to be harmful or detrimental in the long term.
 People who use positive strategies are not only better able to tackle challenges and bounce back from tough times, but they are also much happier.

 Pretty much any coping strategy which isn’t going to be harmful or ineffective in the long term is worth a try.
 However, you will probably find that some strategies work better for you than others in terms of how well they reduce stress and help you manage.
 It’s also worth noting that some strategies will work better or worse depending on the particular event/situation.

 I would recommend both students and parents to visit ReachOut.com Australia to access other useful information and advice.

-Again I encourage all students to communicate with their families, and staff at school when they are not feeling positive.
+Again, I encourage all students to communicate with their families, and staff at school when they are not feeling all that positive.
 House Heads, our Head of Senior Students, the Wellbeing Team or other staff with whom you have a positive relationship will offer support, advice and encouragement.

 Head of Senior School